jugeeya/UltimateTrainingModpack/README.md

 * **Auto-Updater**: Allow the modpack to automatically update itself when updates are available.
 Users can choose which update track they'd like from the Stable or Beta track in the menu - @asimon-1
 * **Mash Overrides**: Specify which mash options to perform in specific scenarios - @GradualSyrup, @asimon-1
 * **Customizable Button Configs**: Configure button combinations for save states and input recording in the menu itself.
 Please note that we now use raw inputs rather than Smash inputs, and save state save/load binds have moved to `L+DPad Down`, `L+DPad Up` respectively - @jugeeya
-* **Press Start to Open Menu**: You can now open the menu with start press; holding start for >= 10 frames gives the original menu.
+* **Press Start/Select to Open Menu**: You can now open the menu with start press; holding start for >= 10 frames gives the original menu.
+On controllers with the minus button, minus can also be used to open the menu.
 This behavior can be toggled, and the old default `B+DPad Up` will always work.
 This change allows for much more seamless opening and closing of the modpack's menu - @jugeeya

 ## Bugfixes
 * Keep Luma, Mii Fighter hats, Mythra's sword, and Pikmin when loading save states - @GradualSyrup